nishuR31/rescodes/README.md

 ## HTTP Status Codes

-A lightweight, easy-to-use utility to access HTTP status codes and messages in JavaScript.
+A lightweight,module type easy-to-use utility to access HTTP status codes and messages in JavaScript.
 This package provides a simple way to retrieve HTTP status codes and their corresponding messages, making it easier to work with HTTP responses in your applications.

 ## Features